-There, in an luxury apartment at 740 Park, Jackie would live as a child, from age 3 through 9, a time when she attended the Chapin School on West End Avenue.
+There, in an luxury apartment at 740 Park, Jackie would live as a child, from age 3 through 9, a time when she attended the Chapin School on East End Avenue.
 (She later attended boarding school at Miss Porter’s in Farmington, CT.)

 |“Far-reaching Ideas in Modern Luxury and Beauty:” 740 Park Ave, Jackie’s Grandfather’s Dream|

 |Jackie and Friend: She had a lifelong love of horses|